Writing an extension module

 to NEST.
 For the benefit of the NEST Community at large, we would encourage you to share your modules with other NEST users.
 Please see the contributing page to find out how to initiate the inclusion by issuing a pull request.

-On this page, you will find a (brief) overview over how to create your own module, based on the example MyModule, which you find at https://github.com/nest/nest-extension-module/.
-For information about how to write new neuron or synapse models or functions as part of your module, please see the corresponding documentation linked on the developer documentation index.
+On this page, you will find an overview of how to create your own module, based on the example MyModule, which you will find at https://github.com/nest/nest-extension-module/.

 Prerequisites